publications

 2023

-- 属性知识引导的自适应视觉感知与结构理解研究进展张知诚, 杨巨峰, 程明明, 林巍峣, 汤进, 李成龙, and 刘成林模式识别与人工智能 2023
+- 属性知识引导的自适应视觉感知与结构理解研究进展张知诚, 杨巨峰, 程明明, 林巍峣, 汤进, 李成龙, 刘成林模式识别与人工智能 2023

-- Multiple Planar Object TrackingZhicheng Zhang, Shengzhe Liu, and Jufeng YangIn Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV) 2023
+- Multiple Planar Object TrackingZhicheng Zhang, Shengzhe Liu, Jufeng YangIn Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV) 2023

 Tracking both location and pose of multiple planar objects (MPOT) is of great significance to numerous real-world applications.
 The greater degree-of-freedom of planar objects compared with common objects makes MPOT far more challenging than well-studied object tracking, especially when occlusion occurs.
 To address this challenging task, we are inspired by amodal perception that humans jointly track visible and invisible parts of the target, and propose a tracking framework that unifies appearance perception and occlusion reasoning.
 Specifically, we present a dual branch network to track the visible part of planar objects, including vertexes and mask.
 Then, we develop an occlusion area localization strategy to infer the invisible part, i.e., the occluded region, followed by a two-stream attention network finally refining the prediction.
 To alleviate the lack of data in this field, we build the first large-scale benchmark dataset, namely MPOT-3K.
 It consists of 3,717 planar objects from 356 videos, and contains 148,896 frames together with 687,417 annotations.
 The collected planar objects have 9 motion patterns and the videos are shot in 6 types of indoor and outdoor scenes.
 Extensive experiments demonstrate the superiority of our proposed method on the newly developed MPOT-3K as well as other two popular single planar object tracking datasets.

-- Weakly Supervised Video Emotion Detection and Prediction via Cross-Modal Temporal Erasing NetworkZhicheng Zhang, Lijuan Wang, and Jufeng YangIn Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) 2023
+- Weakly Supervised Video Emotion Detection and Prediction via Cross-Modal Temporal Erasing NetworkZhicheng Zhang, Lijuan Wang, Jufeng YangIn Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) 2023

 Automatically predicting the emotions of user-generated videos (UGVs) receives increasing interest recently.
 However, existing methods mainly focus on a few key visual frames, which may limit their capacity to encode the context that depicts the intended emotions.
 To tackle that, in this paper, we propose a cross-modal temporal erasing network that locates not only keyframes but also context and audio-related information in a weakly-supervised manner.
 In specific, we first leverage the intra- and inter-modal relationship among different segments to accurately select keyframes.
 Then, we iteratively erase keyframes to encourage the model to concentrate on the contexts that include complementary information.
 Extensive experiments on three challenging benchmark datasets demonstrate that the proposed method performs favorably against the state-of-the-art approaches.

-- PlaneSeg: Building a Plug-In for Boosting Planar Region SegmentationZhicheng Zhang, Song Chen, Zichuan Wang, and Jufeng YangIEEE Transactions on Neural Networks and Learning Systems 2023
+- PlaneSeg: Building a Plug-In for Boosting Planar Region SegmentationZhicheng Zhang, Song Chen, Zichuan Wang, Jufeng YangIEEE Transactions on Neural Networks and Learning Systems 2023

 Existing methods in planar region segmentation suffer the problems of vague boundaries and failure to detect small-sized regions.
 To address these, this study presents an end-to-end framework, named PlaneSeg, which can be easily integrated into various plane segmentation models.
 Specifically, PlaneSeg contains three modules, namely the edge feature extraction module, the multi-scale module, and the resolution-adaptation module.
 First, the edge feature extraction module produces edge-aware feature maps for finer segmentation boundaries.
 The learned edge information acts as a constraint to mitigate inaccurate boundaries.
 Second, the multi-scale module combines feature maps of different layers to harvest spatial and semantic information from planar objects.
 The multiformity of object information can help recognize small-sized objects to produce more accurate segmentation results.
 Third, the resolution-adaptation module fuses the feature maps produced by the two aforementioned modules.
 For this module, a pair-wise feature fusion is adopted to resample the dropped pixels and extract more detailed features.
 Extensive experiments demonstrate that PlaneSeg outperforms other state-of-the-art approaches on three downstream tasks, including plane segmentation, 3D plane reconstruction, and depth prediction.